nt246/NTRES6940-data-science/analysis/lesson9-ggplot-part2.md

 While every element of a ggplot graph is manually customizable, there are also built-in themes (`theme_*()`) that you can add to your ggplot code to make some major headway before making smaller tweaks manually.

+We talked about this briefly a few classes ago, but let's explore a little further.
 Here are a few to try today (but also notice all the options that appear as we start typing `theme_` into our ggplot graph code!):

 - `theme_light()`
 - `theme_minimal()`
 - `theme_bw()`

+Also, check out more examples by scrolling down [here](https://ggplot2.tidyverse.org/reference/ggtheme.html#examples).
+Pick one that you like and update your previous plot.

 Here, let's update our previous graph with `theme_minimal()`: